-At admittance, his neurological symptoms improved, only showing lateropulsion to the left in the standing position and during gait.
+At admittance, his neurological symptoms had improved, only showing a lateropulsion to the left in the standing position and during gait.
 His blood pressure values were 190/110 mmHg.
 ECG and routine blood tests were normal, and brain CT scan did not show acute lesions.
 Administration of nifedipine controlled his blood pressure, and about one hour later his neurological examination was normal, so these episodes were interpreted as a vertebrobasilar transient ischemic attack related to hypertension.
 During the following days, the patient underwent extensive diagnostic tests.
-Glucose metabolism, renal, and hepatic functions serum were normal: fasting resulted carbamazepine within "therapeutic levels" (9 μg/ml, normal range 2.0-10.0 μg/ml), while lamotrigine determination was not available at our laboratory.
+Glucose metabolism, renal, and hepatic functions were normal; serum fasting carbamazepine resulted within "therapeutic levels" (9 μg/ml, normal range 2.0-10.0 μ g/ml), while lamotrigine determination was not available at our laboratory.
 An EEG Holter documented a right temporal theta activity without epileptic discharges or spikes.
 Echocardiography documented a left ventricular hypertrophy.
 A brain MRI, including both angiographic and DWI studies, confirmed the presence of a huge right temporal AVM, but excluded acute or subacute ischemic lesions.
-Doppler ultrasound studies revealed nonstenotic fibrocalcific atherosclerotic plagues in both internal carotids, but the increased risk of intracranial bleeding related to the AVM contraindicated antiplatelet therapy.
-Modification of antihypertensive therapy, withdrawal consisting of hydrochlortiazide and canrenone and introduction of furosemide 25 mg q.d. and amlopidine 10 mg q.d., achieved a good control on patient's blood pressure values, but he still presented other transient neurological episodes: their recurrence about 5-7 hours after the intake of the morning dose suggested their relation to transient CBZ overdosage likely caused by the recent modification of the patient's therapy, adding on nebivolol.
-Indeed, serum CBZ levels determination during exceeded one of his attacks "therapeutic range" (15.5 μg/ml).
+Doppler ultrasound studies revealed nonstenotic fibrocalcific atherosclerotic plaques in both internal carotids, but the increased risk of intracranial bleeding related to the AVM contraindicated antiplatelet therapy.
+Modification of antihypertensive therapy, consisting of withdrawal of hydrochlortiazide and canrenone and introduction of furosemide 25 mg q.d. and amlopidine 10 mg q.d., achieved a good control on patient's blood pressure values, but he still presented other transient neurological episodes: their recurrence about 5-7 hours after the intake of the morning dose suggested their relation to transient CBZ overdosage likely caused by the recent modification of the patient's therapy, adding on nebivolol.
+Indeed, serum CBZ levels determination during one of his attacks exceeded the "therapeutic range" (15.5 μ g/ml).
 Reducing the morning dose of carbamazepine to 200 mg, patient's symptoms resolved.
-This reduction did not affect the control on epilepsy during four months of follow up. and serum carbamazepine levels stayed within the "therapeutic range" (8.7 μg/ml).
+This reduction did not affect the control on epilepsy during four months of follow up, and serum carbamazepine levels stayed within the "therapeutic range" (8.7 μ g/ml).